ferrous-systems/rust-exercises/exercise-solutions/async-chat/docs/receiving_messages.md

 3. We get the first line -- login

-4. And, once again, we implement a manual async for loop.
+4. And, once again, we implement a manual async loop.

 5. Finally, we parse each line into a list of destination logins and the message itself.